Temporal Convolutional Autoencoder for Interference Mitigation in FMCW Radar Altimeters: Results on Over-the-Air Data

 One sink transmits the clean FMCW signal of interest while the other transmits interference, and the USRP source captures the incoming signals, storing the IQ data in memory via a GNU Radio vector sink.
 The MATLAB script then initiates an altimeter landing scenario loop by shifting the signal of interest to simulate changes in beat frequency similar to a radar approaching its target.
 After clearing the IQ data vector, the script pauses for 0.02 seconds to allow data accumulation before importing the data into MATLAB.
 We applied cross-correlation with the known reference chirp to segment the received IQ data into individual frames for autoencoder processing.
 Finally, the autoencoder outputs are processed by the radar altimeter processor to estimate altitude from the denoised signals, and we evaluate the model's performance using RMSE across approximately 10 to 20 processed signals at each synthetic altitude.

 The over-the-air tests further reinforce the performance observed in simulation.
-As shown in Figure \ref{fig:jamRemove}, the TCN autoencoder successfully removes a high-powered interference signal occupying over 25$\%$ of the FMCW bandwidth while preserving the underlying radar return.
+As shown in Figure \ref{fig:jamRemove}, the TCAE successfully removes a high-powered interference signal occupying over 25$\%$ of the FMCW bandwidth while preserving the underlying radar return.
 Figure \ref{fig:pd} shows a high probability of correct detection (defined by $<$5m error) across a range of interference overlaps, demonstrating robustness to challenging real-time conditions.
-These results confirm that the proposed approach can generalize to practical OTA scenarios and suggest feasibility for real-world altimeter operation.
+These results indicate that the proposed approach can transfer from simulation to laboratory OTA captures and support further investigation under more realistic altimeter operating conditions.